 Diana Fletcher volunteers her time in coordinating fundraising and other special events for PEHT.
 She became involved in the fight against human trafficking after learning about its prevalence, globally and locally.
 Diana hosted a fundraising event for PEHT and Polaris Project in 2013, "Close to Home," at Carlow University in Pittsburgh, PA to raise awareness and funds for victims and survivors.
 In addition to volunteering her time to PEHT, Diana Fletcher is a professional life coach, author, and inspirational speaker.
 Diana continues to use her writing and speaking to raise awareness and encourage others to get involved.

-As a Boston-based Integrated Marketing Manager, Kate brings her marketing expertise to the PEHT team, working to increase awareness of PEHT's mission and build on its development strategy.
+As a marketing consultant for non-profits and social enterprises, Kate brings her marketing expertise to the PEHT team, working to increase awareness of PEHT's mission and build on its development strategy.
 After graduating from Wellesley College with a degree in Political Science and French, Kate moved to Malawi to live and work at an orphanage run by Go!
 Malawi, a non-profit organization whose mission is to fund, care for and enrich the lives of impoverished women and children in Malawi.
 Kate also spent her time in Malawi doing research to help her team get funding for new HIV/AIDS awareness and treatment programs in development.
 Kate also worked in the Terrorism/Counterterrorism division at Human Rights Watch, helping to develop digital awareness campaigns.
 Kate is passionate about human rights and is committed to using her skills to create positive change in our world.
 Kate has been with PEHT since February 2014.

 Director - Maryland, Washington D.C.